unipotent/KokoroSharpUnity/README.md

 - The `voices` folder are automatically copied to your build path when you build and are ready to be accessed.
 Same with the `espeak` backend for Windows.
 Developers may opt to remove them when shipping their apps.

-- Mind that `LoadVoicesFromPath` is not automated because developers may want to implement their custom voice-loading logic when shipping a project that utilizes KokoroSharp for text-to-speech synthesis.
+- Mind that `LoadVoicesFromPath` exists as an option, in case developers want to implement their custom voice-loading logic when shipping a project that utilizes KokoroSharp for text-to-speech synthesis.

 - In addition, the built-in tokenization (`text -> tokens`) is NOT mandatory, and can be bypassed for platforms like `Android/iOS`, given developers provide pre-phonemized input with their phonemization solution of choice.